Welcome to today's edition of the Rush 24-7 podcast.

 For those of you new to the program, and there are millions of you, we do things a little differently on Friday.

-You might not notice it if I didn't tell you, but nevertheless we do.
+You might not notice it if I didn't tell you, but nevertheless, we do.

 Monday through Thursday, we take phone calls only about things that interest me, but on Friday, we'll take calls from anybody about anything.

-Essentially, when we go to the phones on Friday, the callers rank amateurs, own the content of this program.
+Essentially, when we go to the phones on Friday, the callers, rank amateurs, own the content of this program.

-You gotta laugh.
+You got to laugh.

-This is not funny, but you have to laugh at a bunch of community organizers in basically a lifeboat surrounded by U.S. destroyers which appear to be powerless.
+This is not funny, but you have to laugh at a bunch of community organizers in basically a lifeboat surrounded by U.S. destroyers, which appear to be powerless.

 All the merchant marine organizers want is money from evil capitalists with big boats.

-The same as the Acorn community organizers out of Chicago, the same as the community organizers harassing and protesting AIG executives in uh Connecticut and New York.
+The same as the community organizers harassing and protesting AIG executives in Connecticut and New York.

-Uh and Obama doesn't want to get his hands dirty with this.
+So the merchant marine organizers on the high seas, and Obama doesn't want to get his hands dirty with this.

-Oh, it's such an unfortunate distraction for our new president.
+And Reuters has a story lamenting, oh, it's such an unfortunate distraction for our new president.

 He's got so many big plans to save America, and then the merchant marine organizers show up.

-And it's just, oh, it's such it's an unfortunate distraction.
+And it's just, oh, it's such, it's an unfortunate distraction.

-And try to come up with a policy on this.
+They're going to conduct hearings in the U.S. Senate on the pirates and try to come up with a policy on this.

 Time magazine today.